MuhammadShifa/Face-detection-facial-landmark-detection/profile.md

 - 📚 I’m currently learning everything about Docker, MLOps and DevOps.
 - 💪🏼 Goals: Keep building intelligent solutions that help businesses thrive better, learn more technologies and help people excel at it too.
 - 👯 I’m looking to collaborate on Data Science, Computer Vision, Machine Learning and Deep Learning.
-- ⚡ Fun fact **I love Data Visualization, Programming and understanding algorithms**
+- ⚡ Fun fact **I love Data Visualization, Programming, Understanding Algorithms and a Cup of Tea**

 ### Find me around:
 - [LinkedIn](https://www.linkedin.com/in/muhammad-shifa-9b7832130/) :earth_asia: